edx/pa11ycrawler/README.md

 pa11ycrawler a [Scrapy](http://doc.scrapy.org/en/latest/index.html)
-spider that calls [Pa11y](http://pa11y.org/) on every page of a locally-running Open edX installation, to audit it for accessibiltiy purposes.
+spider that calls [Pa11y](http://pa11y.org/) on every page of a locally-running Open edX installation, to audit it for accessibility purposes.
 It will store the result of each page audit in a data directory as a set of JSON files, which can be transformed into a beautiful HTML report.